arielfprado/Memory_Game/README.md

+# Memory Game
-- Memory Game: Web game using HTML 5, CSS 3 & JavaScript to create a memory game with rock n roll theme
+### Memory Game created using HTML5, CSS3 & JavaScript with rock'n roll theme

+Project created to develop new web dev tools and capabilities.
 - index: HTML structure
 - style: CSS style
 - script: JavaScript code
 - img folder: Folder with all .jpg images used in the game